Gutter Replacement Cost Calculator

 What is the lifespan of professionally installed and properly maintained gutters?

 Gutter material is one of those decisions homeowners tend to underestimate until something goes wrong.
-The lifespan chart above tells a pretty clear story: vinyl is the budget option and it behaves like one, lasting anywhere from 1 to 5 years before it starts cracking, sagging, or pulling away from the fascia.
+The lifespan chart above tells a pretty clear story: vinyl is the DIY budget option and it behaves like one, lasting anywhere from 1 to 5 years before it starts cracking, sagging, or pulling away from the fascia.
 Aluminum is the sweet spot for most homes, holding up 15 to 30 years with reasonable upkeep.
 Steel pushes that a little further, typically 20 to 40 years, and copper is in a league of its own at 50 to 100 years when properly maintained.

 That last part is where a lot of homeowners get burned, though.
 Proper installation matters more than the material itself.
 A copper gutter system that costs thousands of dollars to fabricate and hang can start leaking at the seams or pulling away from the roofline within a few years if the pitch is wrong, the hangers are spaced too far apart, or the joints were never sealed correctly.
 At that point, you've spent top dollar and gotten vinyl-level performance.
 The material determines how long your gutters are capable of lasting.
 Installation determines how long they actually do.